-A client can obtain a social security number in several different ways:
+A client can obtain a social security number (SSN) in several different ways:

 - The client can use form SS-5, Application for a Social Security Number Card.
-This form results in the Social Security Administration automatically notifying the Department when the number has been received.
-See 14-G, Social Security Number Verification for more information. - The client can apply directly to the Social Security Administration and give the Department a receipt from Social Security Administration, form SSA-5028, Proof of Application.
+This form results in the Social Security Administration (SSA) automatically notifying the Department when the number has been received.
+See 14-G, Social Security Number Verification for more information. - The client can apply directly to the SSA and give the Department a receipt from SSA, form SSA-5028, Proof of Application.
 The client must also report the number to the Department upon receipt.

-Through the "Enumeration at Birth" project, the client can apply for a number for a newborn child at the hospital where the child was born,.
-If an infant is born in a hospital, consider that a social security number has been applied for.
+Through the "Enumeration at Birth" project, the client can apply for a number for a newborn child at the hospital where the child was born.
+If an infant is born in a hospital, consider that an SSN has been applied for.
 The client must report the number to the Department upon receipt.
 If the number is not provided in a reasonable time, follow normal procedures to request the number.